pyokosmeme/FGtoAshes/TIE/TIEvβ_2.md

 a **phase transition** is the snap. you turn a tiny knob—more data, a wider model, a curriculum tweak, cooler training—and the macro-behavior jumps. before: the system memorizes trivia and hallucinates structure. after: it composes, reasons, resists noise. the streets didn’t change their layout; the city synchronized.

-to understand what synchronizes, it helps to describe who listens to whom. the number $J_{ij}$ is a plain name for *how much node $i$ tries to match or oppose node $j$*. positive $J_{ij}$ is homophily: same neighborhood, same slang, reinforce each other. negative $J_{ij}$ is antagonism: the Internet of Beefs, where attention flows along edges that prefer disagreement. there is also a background nudge $h_i$: the **field** that tilts each node on its own. recommendation systems, market incentives, prompts, and guardrails all act like a field—they lean you before your neighbors even speak.
+to understand what synchronizes, it helps to describe who listens to whom. the number $J_{ij}$ is a plain name for *how much node* $i$ *tries to match or oppose node* $j$. positive $J_{ij}$ is homophily: same neighborhood, same slang, reinforce each other. negative $J_{ij}$ is antagonism: the Internet of Beefs, where attention flows along edges that prefer disagreement. there is also a background nudge $h_i$: the **field** that tilts each node on its own. recommendation systems, market incentives, prompts, and guardrails all act like a field—they lean you before your neighbors even speak.

 when many neighbors agree, a **domain** forms: a borough of shared stance. at the seam where two boroughs touch, you get a **domain wall**: a busy, tense boulevard where algorithms farm outrage and rhetoric runs hot. some cities are full of little domains; some split into two giants with a narrow, flammable strip in between.